catalyst/developing-with-cwp/slides/docs/04_CreatingANewPage.md

 ### Existing page types
-* As you can see this gives you a lot out of the box; Basic pages, News, Events, Sitemap etc.
+* Sitemap: a full index of your website, which is useful for accessibility and SEO reasons.
-* There is also the Blog pages if that is something you are interested for you site.
+* Blog and Blog Post: commonly used in place of news articles on sites without events

 ## The landing page
 * One main thing which is missing, and that we will be creating now, is a Landing type of page for each section of your website.
 * This page will sit adjacent to the home page in the site tree, but above the general content pages.
-The plan for this landing page is to list the pages underneath, so providing an easy way for people to navigate your site.
+The plan for this landing page is to list the pages underneath, which provides an easy way for people to navigate your site.

 ### Creating the landing page

 * Normally new page types you create inherit from the "Page" (generic) page type.
-An easy way to get going is to duplicate the content of app/src/PageTypes/Page.php into LandingPage.php.
+An easy way to get going is to copy the content from app/src/PageTypes/Page.php into LandingPage.php.

 * Create a new file in your favourite editor and copy and paste in the code from the Page.php into LandingPage.php.